Tree-Based Methods

 Growing a regression tree IV

-Recursive binary splitting
+Recursive binary splitting: Overview

-• Start with the root node, and make new splits greedily one at a time
+• Start with the root node, and make new splits “greedily”, one at a time.

-• Scan through all of the inputs
+• consider all of the predictor variables

 • Consider a splitting variable j and split point s R_1(j, s) = \{X | X_j \leq s\} \quad \text{and} \quad R_2(j, s) = \{X|X_j>s\}